thomasjjbush/blink-tech-test/readme.md

 # Blink technical test

-## What have I done??
+## Features

-- The provided JSON is being served (and persisted) by `json-server`. **I have slightly tweaked the json so I can hit two seperate endpoints (`conversations` & `messages`) to try and more closely simulate a production scenario (I hope this isnt classed as cheating or anything!!!)**.
+- The provided JSON is being served by `json-server`.

 - All data is stored via redux (ui binding via react-redux).
-Store layout: `{ conversations: Conversations[]; messages: Messages[] }`.
+I am sending POST/PATCH requests when a user sends/edits a message, however all actions are optimistic so the store doesn't rely on the responses.
+Have implemented **Very** basic error handling, if any Request rejects I render a fatal error screen.

-- Bundle splittng - dynamically impoort `messages` bundle after selecting a conversation.
+- Bundle splittng - dynamically import `messages` bundle after selecting a conversation.

-- User can both send and edit messages (if it was "sent" by them).

 - Tried to style the UI using Blink colour pallette.

-- **Very** basic error handling, if any Promise rejects render a fatal error screen.

 - Unit tests (not full coverage just wanted to demonstrate).